Interpretation of metrics: DALYs and damage to human health

-One reason why we care about the environmental impact of our choices is because they affect human health.
+One reason why we care about the environmental impact of our choices is that they affect human health.
 But how do you quantify that?
 The most commonly used metric is Disability-Adjusted Life Years (DALY), taking into account the years lost to premature death and expressing the reduced quality of life due to illness in years as well.
-How can you use this in LCA and what are the points of contention you should be aware of?
+How can you use this in life cycle assessment and what are the points of contention you should be aware of?

-The concept of the DALY was introduced to LCA by Patrick Hofstetter in the mid-nineties, when he was looking for a uniform metric to express human health damage.
+The concept of the DALY was introduced to life cycle assessment by Patrick Hofstetter in the mid-nineties when he was looking for a uniform metric to express human health damage.
 The DALY is an established term in the medical world and has been adopted by many well-known endpoint impact assessment methods like ReCiPe and Impact2002+.
 There, it is used to quantify the burden of human disease resulting from environmental pollution and attribute it to the life cycle of products or services.

-DALYs measure the gap between an ideal situation in which everyone lives to the standard life expectancy in perfect health, and the actual situation.
-The metric is a combination of the years of life lost (YLL) due to premature mortality and the years of life lost due to disability (YLD) when living with the disease or its consequences: DALY = YLD + YLL (See the impage at the top of the page.
-Image Source: Wikimedia Commons.).
+DALYs measure the gap between an ideal situation in which everyone lives to the standard life expectancy in perfect health and the actual situation.
+The metric is a combination of the years of life lost (YLL) due to premature mortality and the years of life lost due to disability (YLD) when living with the disease or its consequences: DALY = YLD + YLL (See the image at the top of the page.
+Image source: Wikimedia Commons.).

 Environmental pollution can lead to human health damage in many different ways.
 Some examples:

 - Direct effects of climate change: heat waves, air pollution and aeroallergens

 - Indirect effects of climate change: malnutrition, spread of water-borne or vector-borne infectious diseases

 - Ozone layer depletion: increased risk of skin cancer and cataracts